An adaptive strategy for sequential designs of multilevel computer experiments: The special case of a uniform tensor grid: optimal numbers of runs

-We start from the following error decomposition (\ref{myerror_2}).
-We use Mat\'ern kernels (\ref{mat}) with hyperparameters $\{\nu_{l}, \lambda_{l},\sigma_{l}^{2}\}$ again for $m_{l,N_{l}}^{\delta_{l}}\left(x\right)$ for every $l$ and assume the case of misspecified kernel functions.
+We start from the posterior prediction error of the GPs $\eta_{l}(x)$ in (\ref{myerror_2}).
+We use Mat\'ern kernels (\ref{mat}) with hyperparameters $\{\nu_{l}, \lambda_{l},\sigma_{l}^{2}\}$ again for $\eta_{l}(x)$ and $m_{l,N_{l}}^{\eta_{l}}\left(x\right)$ for every $l$ and assume the case of misspecified kernel functions.
 This analysis of optimal numbers of runs is implemented before obtaining training data and there is no clue to know the actual values of parameters in the kernels hence this assumption is crucial.
 The outline of this study is (i) the error bound in (\ref{myerror_2}) is converted into the function of Power functions based on Theorem \ref{scattered_conv}, (ii) Power functions are further converted into the fill distance and finally (iii) the fill distance is translated into the $N_{l}$.

-Then, we present the theorem as the result of above direction.
+Then, we present the theorem as the result of the above direction.
 To simplify the notation, we write $a \lesssim b$ for two positive quantities $a$ and $b,$ if $a / b$ is uniformly bounded independent of the number of points $N_{l}$ and the degree of accuracy $h_{l}$ of $\delta_{l}$.
 We also write $a \simeq b,$ if $a \lesssim b$ and $b \lesssim a$.
 The definition of the fill distance is given after this theorem.

 \begin{thm} We assume the following conditions.